Aditimall-gif/MyFirstProject/README.md

 # MyFirstProject
-This is my first gif repository.
+This is my first git repository.